The frustration of a holiday timeshare contract is a ‘knotty’ concept but real and pertinent with some issue which befalls many timeshare consumers.

 In the Holiday Law Textbook (Grant & Mason), there is a dialogue on P.238/239 about the penalties of what they refer to as ‘Anticipatory Frustration’.

 They allude to an example of the Gulf War of 1991 and whether holidaymakers due to travel to India would be directly affected by the outbreak of war.

 The quandary was that it would be likely that aircraft would have to be re-routed, thus imposing a greater cost to the tour operator, greater travelling time, in other words affecting the operation of the holiday.

 As you will see, we have emphasised the magnitude as to the consequences which could impart onto calamitous financial and personal consequences!
-In addition, your own research is also the key – what did you think your signing up to the timeshare contract, did you plan on going on tours, relaxing by the pool etc; is the product now substantially different because of these events (health or political), have you lost the promise of the product and the ability and freedom to widely enjoy the product?
+In addition, your own research is also the key – what did you think upon signing the timeshare contract, did you plan on going on tours, relaxing by the pool etc; is the product now substantially different because of these events (health or political), have you lost the promise of the product and the ability and freedom to widely enjoy, the product?

 In the case of health and timeshare, are you well and fit to travel, or is the condition you suffer from frustrating the contractual obligations you can no longer fulfil?

 You need to spend time considering this issue, your own evidence and use it along with other rights to argue your position.
 In any event, it provides a reasonable argument in the case of illness and an argument which the resort will have to consider and risk assess before actioning any claim against you.